-You may have a great story to tell, but if you’re hampered by poor writing habits then you’ll struggle to rise above the common herd and have your wonderfully masterful prose appreciated by the world as much as it undoubtedly deserves.
+You may have a great story to tell, but if you’re hampered by poor writing habits then you’ll struggle to rise above the blogging hordes and have your masterly prose appreciated by the world as much as it undoubtedly deserves.

 1. Exclamation Points